Arrangements for admissions

-All applicants will have a Statement of Educational Need or an Education Health and Care Plan and many may have more than one area of difficulty.
-Students on roll have a range of ability levels and complex special needs which include the following:
+All applicants to St Dominic’s will have a Statement of Educational Need or an Education Health and Care Plan and many may have more than one area of difficulty.
+Pupils and students on roll have a range of ability levels and complex special needs which include the following:

 - speech and language difficulties